WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 const posterUrl = `https://image.tmdb.org/t/p/w780/${props.film.poster_path}`
 ```

-#### Step 2: Render the empty case for `FilmDetails`
+#### Step 2: Render the empty case for `FilmDetails`.

-When the app loads, there is no film selected to display in `FilmDetails`.
+When the app loads, there's no film selected to display in `FilmDetails`.
 When a user clicks on a film in the `FilmListing`, you want to fetch and show the details.
 Thus, there are two scenarios for `FilmDetails`:
-- The empty scenario (no film selected)
+- The empty scenario (no film selected).
-- The populated scenario (a film selected)
+- The populated scenario (a film selected).

 Start with the empty case.
-Add the following markup below the `.section-title`.
+Add the following markup below the `.section-title`:

 ```html
 <div className="film-detail">